sbaik97/PyBer_Analysis/README.md

 #### Challenge Goal

 * Create a summary DataFrame of the ride-sharing data by city type using groupby(), count(), sum() fuctions.
-* Create a multiple-line graph that shows the total weekly fares for each city type using pivot() and resample() functions.
+* Create a multiple-line graph that shows the total weekly fares for each city type using pivot() and resample(), and loc() functions.

 #### A ride-sharing summary DataFrame by city type